 However, not all changes went according to plan.
 While the new design is an eye-grabber, it doesn’t provide the most secure fit or comfort.
 Stronger mics don't equate to better call quality either.

 Next: Still wondering whether to upgrade?
-Check out our Sony WF-1000XM4 vs Sony WF-1000XM3 face off.
+Check out our Sony WF-1000XM4 vs. Sony WF-1000XM3 face-off.
 Alternatively, if you're looking for a great-sounding entry-level model for under $100, then check out our full Sony WF-C500 review.
-And noise-cancelling headphones are college essentials — here’s the ones to buy.
+And noise-cancelling headphones are college essentials — these are the ones to buy.
 If you have just purchased a pair of the Sony's WH-1000XM4 headphones then here is a great tip to make them sound even better.